inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

 Overview
 --------

-In ad hoc networks, nodes are not familiar with the topology of their networks.
-Instead, they have to discover it: typically, a new node announces its presence and listens for announcements broadcast by its neighbors.
-Each node learns about others nearby and how to reach them, and may announce that it too can reach them.
-The difficulty of routing may be compounded by the fact that nodes may be mobile, which results in a changing topology.
+In ad hoc networks, the topology of the network is not known to the nodes.
+Instead, the topology must be discovered.
+When a new node joins the network, it announces its presence and listens for announcements from its neighbors.
+Each node learns about nearby nodes and how to reach them, and it may also announce that it can reach other nodes.
+The task of routing in ad hoc networks is complicated by the fact that nodes may be mobile, resulting in a changing topology.

-Ad hoc routing protocols fall into two broad categories: proactive and reactive. *Proactive* or *table-driven* protocols maintain fresh lists of destinations and their routes by periodically distributing routing tables throughout the network. *Reactive* or *on-demand* protocols find a route on demand by flooding the network with Route Request packets.
+There are two types of ad hoc routing protocols: proactive and reactive.
+*Proactive* or *table-driven* protocols maintain up-to-date lists of destinations and their routes by periodically distributing routing tables throughout the network. *Reactive* or *on-demand* protocols find a route on-demand by flooding the network with Route Request packets.

-The INET Framework contains the implementation of several ad hoc routing protocols including :protocol:`AODV`, :protocol:`DSDV`, :protocol:`DYMO` and :protocol:`GPSR`.
+The INET Framework includes the implementation of several ad hoc routing protocols, including :protocol:`AODV`, :protocol:`DSDV`, :protocol:`DYMO`, and :protocol:`GPSR`.

 The easiest way to add routing to an ad hoc network is to use the